trishaBallakur/cnn-rnn-nbody-solver/README.txt

 Once there are data files in "training_data", to load that data and use it to train the model:
     "python model.py --load_data" and then any of the other arguments you want (not all implemented yet)

-    Batch loss closer to -1 is better
+    Batch loss closer to -1 is better.

     SAVED WEIGHTS ARE OVERRIDDEN AFTER ALL TRAININGS!
 MAKE A COPY ELSEWHERE IF YOU WANT TO KEEP A TRAINED MODEL!